PetruSoroaga/RubyFPV/README.md

 # Licences

-Check LICENCE files
+RubyFPV is open source, check LICENCE files for complete details.

-Also, check the licences folder for additional licences terms.
+Also, check the licences folder for additional licences terms related to the hardware components.

 # Building the code